George Braziller: Life and career

-Born in Brooklyn on February 12, 1916, Braziller was first employed as a shipping clerk, during the Great Depression.
+Born in Brooklyn, New York, on February 12, 1916, Braziller was first employed as a shipping clerk, during the Great Depression.
 In 1941, George and Marsha Braziller founded the "Book Find Club", which was smaller than the Book of the Month Club but exceedingly successful, "with a reputation for seriousness of purpose."
 They then began the "Seven Arts Book Society" in 1951 and in 1955 they began to publish their own books.

 The Braziller publishing firm is located at 277 Broadway, Suite 708, in Manhattan, New York City.
 When Braziller travelled to Europe in the late 1950s, he was in Paris during the May 1958 crisis in France brought about by the Algerian War of Independence.
 (Note: The reference in the 2005 Brooklyn Rail interview to "May 1968" must be an error, since Braziller goes on to state that La Question came out while he was in Paris, and that book's US publication by him was also in 1958.)
 Henri Alleg's book La Question, an autobiographical account of imprisonment and torture in Algiers, which Braziller brought back from that trip and published in English-language translation, was his firm's first big success in the United States, with an introduction written by Jean-Paul Sartre.

 While I was there, a book came out [La Question].
 I got the book, took it back to America, got a hold of Richard Howard to translate it, brought the book out overnight, and we sold 10,000 copies.
 Just like that we became famous.
 Those were really exciting times in Paris.
 I remember you'd go to the corner café, and there were artists like Max Ernst, Giacometti, Calder, and then the writers, poets, playwrights, dramatists like Camus, Michaux, Ionesco, Dürrenmatt ...
 Those were the early years, when you would say "only in America" could you start a book club with only 25 bucks and move it up to 100,000 members and then start a publishing house.